akkikiki/audio_user_interface/README.md

 ## Objective

 This project aims to enable developers to work away from their screens as much as possible.
 By providing audio-based feedback and voice-controlled interfaces, developers using Claude Code can stay informed about their development environment without being tethered to their displays.
-The ultimate goal is to create a hands-free, eyes-free workflow that reduces screen time while maintaining productivity.
+The ultimate goal is to create a hands-free, eyes-free workflow that reduces screen time to less than six hours per day[[1]](https://pmc.ncbi.nlm.nih.gov/articles/PMC5574844/) while maintaining productivity.

 ## Demo